keithrbennett/keithrbennett.github.io/_drafts/lambdas-are-better-than-procs.md

 ---
-title: lambdas Are Better than procs
+title: lambdas Are Better Than procs
 ---

 Functional programming in Ruby is productive and fun, but sadly it's a lesser known aspect of the language.
 This article is one of several in which I share some things that will hopefully remedy that, if even a little (1).